-Cabinet refacing is the process of replacing cabinet doors, drawer fronts and knobs and then applying new veneer to all the externally visible parts.
-Instead of breaking down the entire cabinet and installing a new one, you can reface your cabinets in the kitchen or bathroom.
-This process saves a lot of money, labor and time.
-Cabinet refacing is highly popular because of the remarkable benefits it offers.
+Cabinet refacing is the process of applying a new veneer to all the externally visible parts and replacing cabinet doors, drawer fronts, and hardware, instead of breaking down the entire cabinet and installing a new one.
+You can reface the cabinets in the kitchen or bathroom and by this process save yourself some money, labor, and time which makes cabinet refacing a popular practice being so beneficial.

 On average, cabinet refacing costs about 50% or less than the amount of money you would spend on new cabinets.
-Whether you use this option for your kitchen, bathroom or elsewhere in your home, you can save a lot of money.
-In most cases, cabinets that look drab and dull are in perfectly good condition.
+Whether you use this option for your kitchen, bathroom, or elsewhere in your home, you can save a lot of money.
+In most cases, cabinets that look drab and dull can still be in perfectly good and sound condition.
 If you are happy with the present layout of the cabinet and only want to give it a face-lift, cabinet refacing offers the perfect solution.
 A lot of money is wasted when good cabinets are ripped out to install new ones in a similar layout.

 Cabinet replacement is a huge task that takes days to complete.
 You will have to make changes to your schedule and plan extensively before you perform cabinet replacement.
 On the other hand, cabinet refacing can be completed in as little as a day or 2, with the correct personnel performing the task.